vmmc2/Welcome-to-the-Dart-Side/Reviewing/2_About Show, Hide and As.md

-# About Show and Hide
+# About Show, Hide and As.
 * When we are importing packages such as "dart:io", "dart:math" or "dart:convert" it is useful to know how to use certain keywords.
 * These keywords are the following:
   * __show__